 Rotary antenna rotator controller.

-A new model of the GNI-r5 rotor controller is available.
+A new model of the GNI-r5 antenna rotator controller is available.
 Compared to previous versions, it has new features and a new steel casing.
-The following is the operating manual for the GNI-r5 antenna rotor controller.
+The following is the shorted operating manual for the GNI-r5 antenna rotor controller.

 The current value of the antenna position is written into the EEPROM non-volatile memory when the final value (sent by the computer program ) is reached, or when the “Stop” button is pressed.